AjitheshReddy1/OPTIMAP/README.md

 - **SentenceTransformers** - AI/ML capabilities
 - **React Team** - Amazing frontend framework

-## 📞 Support

-For support, email support@optmap.com or create an issue in the repository.

 ---

 **Built with ❤️ using React, TypeScript, Python, and AI**